It Came from Outer Space

 alibi, I know exactly what I was doing five years ago.”
 Ellery Queen

 innocently inquires what that was.
-Marvin replies, “Seven
+Marvin replies, “seven

 Boats.